 Asia Pacific presence

 Based in Illinois, USA, ChemGrout was established in 1963 as a grouting contractor providing cement and chemical grouting field services.
 The company also manufactured grouting equipment for its own use.
 In 1969, the company began selling and renting its equipment to other contractors while maintaining its field grouting work.

 ChemGrout had been involved in more than 350 projects, both large and small, before it stopped carrying out on-site work in 1978 to focus entirely on the design and manufacture of grouting equipment.
 The concepts of mixer-pump balance, user-friendly operation and ease of maintenance are emphasised in the design of its grouting systems, said ChemGrout.
 Enough technology is incorporated to maximise efficiency, yet not so much as to compromise ease of operation or maintenance.

 Today, the company manufactures a variety of standard and custom-built grouting equipment to handle a diverse range of materials and capacities (from 3.8 to 284 l/min), with pressures from 3.4 to 138 bar.
 High-pressure pumps can manage pressures up to 138 bar and flows up to 189 l/min.
 The machines can be skid- or trailer-mounted with power options that include air, gasoline, diesel, electric and hydraulic.

 ChemGrout has also expanded its presence globally, including in Asia Pacific.
-The company has established a dealer network across Southeast Asia, Australia and New Zealand, as well as Taiwan, Hong Kong and Mainland China.
+The company has established a dealer network across Southeast Asia, Australia and New Zealand, as well as Taiwan and Hong Kong.